 ORRA REALTOR® sales, referred to as the core market, represent all sales by members of the Orlando Regional REALTOR® Association, not necessarily those sales strictly in Orange and Seminole counties.
 Note that statistics released each month may be revised in the future as new data is received.

 Orlando MSA numbers reflect sales of homes located in Orange, Seminole, Osceola, and Lake counties by members of any REALTOR® association, not just members of ORRA.

-The Down Payment Assistance Program provides assistance to qualified first time homebuyers for down payment and closing costs associated with purchasing a home.
+The Down Payment Assistance Program, in Orange County, provides assistance to qualified first time homebuyers for down payment and closing costs associated with purchasing a home.
 The amount of assistance provided will be determined based on your household income.
 A household can qualify as very low income, low income, and moderate.
 Please refer to the income chart in the Learn More section of this web page to access the income limits.
 The amount of assistance available is from $10,000 to $30,000.
 All applicants must complete a pre-purchase homebuyer’s education program, and secure a first mortgage.
 The property to be purchased must be located in Orange County, outside the city limits of Orlando.
 For additional information, please refer to the Down Payment Assistance flyer and applicants are also encouraged to use the contact information below.

 Housing and Community Development Division

 Asistencia para la compra de una vivienda